-Applications will be accepted until May 10 and reviewed on a rolling basis, but early applications are highly encouraged.
+Applications will be accepted until February 17, 2023 and reviewed on a rolling basis; early applications are highly encouraged.
 Only candidates who are selected to be interviewed will be contacted.
-We expect to begin conducting initial interviews in early May.
-Candidates who advance to the next round will be invited to take a written exercise and submit a letter of recommendation.
-Based on the results, we will choose a group of candidates for final interviews, which will be held in mid- to late May.
-The final three Freedom in the World Junior Fellows will be announced in early June.
+We expect to begin conducting initial interviews in early to mid-March.
+Candidates who advance to the next round will be invited to submit a letter of recommendation.
+We will choose a group of candidates for final interviews, which will be held in mid-April.
+The final Freedom in the World 2023–24 Junior Fellows will be announced in mid-May 2023.

 If you have any questions, email us at [email protected].